byuflowlab/FLOWUnsteady/docs/src/examples/openvsp-aircraft.md

 end
 ```

-Now that we have a good idea about the index of the components in the geometry, we can use them in FLOWUnsteady using the function `import_vsp`.
+Now that we have a good idea about the index of the components in the geometry, we can use them in FLOWUnsteady using the function [`FLOWUnsteady.import_vsp`](@ref).
 The following example script imports the OpenVSP geometry, creates FLOWUnsteady data structures and writes it out to a vtk file.
 The geometry can be used with the FLOWUnsteady solver by following one of the previous examples.

 ```julia
 #=##############################################################################